 The Guide uses the Factor Evaluation System (FES) under which factor levels and accompanying point values are assigned for each of the nine factors, with the total then being converted to a grade level by use of the grade-conversion table provided in the Guide.
 Under the FES, each factor-level description in a PCS describes the minimum characteristics needed to receive credit for the described level.
 Therefore, if a position fails to meet the criteria in a factor-level description in any significant aspect, it must be credited at a lower level unless the deficiency is balanced by an equally important aspect that meets a higher level.
 Conversely, the position may exceed those criteria in some aspects and still not be credited at a higher level.
-Our evaluation with respect to the nine FES factors follows.
+Our evaluation with respect to the nine FES factors follows the non-Leader work performed by the appellants and the GS-085-4 Security Guard (Patrol Boat Operators) they lead.